John Muir Awtt Portrait

 Conservationist, Naturalist, Explorer : 1838 - 1914

-“The battle we have fought, and are still fighting for the forests, is part of the eternal conflict between right and wrong, and we cannot expect to see the end of it . . .
+“The battle we have fought, and are still fighting, for the forests is part of the eternal conflict between right and wrong, and we cannot expect to see the end of it. . . .
 So we must count on watching and striving for these trees, and should always be glad to find anything so surely good and noble to strive for.”

 Biography

-Born in Scotland, John Muir came to the United States at age 11, where he grew up on a farm in Wisconsin.
+Born in Scotland, John Muir came to the United States at age eleven, where he grew up on a farm in Wisconsin.
 Life on the farm was difficult, but the surrounding woods and fields provided Muir with an escape.
 He was an inventor who won prizes at the state fair and earned good grades at the University of Wisconsin.
 In 1867, however, following an industrial accident that left him temporarily blind in one eye, Muir decided to leave the world of mechanized society.

 Programs